ovotech/datastore4s/README.md

 ### Entity Formats

 To be able to persist and read entities from google datastore simply create your case class and use the `EntityFormat` macro.
-The same macro can be used to create EntityFormats for sealed trait hierarchies that only contain case classes.
+The same macro can be used to create `EntityFormat`s for sealed trait hierarchies that only contain case classes.
 An additional field `"type"` will be used on the entity to determine which subtype in the hierarchy the entity represents.

 To use the macro you need to provide: